 RPA Service processing flow

 This article describes what happens when you use the Pega RPA Service and is provided for informational purposes.
 By using the RPA Service, you can schedule Robotic Processing Automation (RPA) sessions when you are using Pega Robotic Automation versions 8.0 SP1 2019 and later.
-If you are using version 8.0 SP1, upgrade to version 8.0 SP1 2025 or later.
-For best results, upgrade to version 19.1 or later.
+If you are using version 8.0 SP1, update to version 8.0 SP1 2025 or later.
+For best results, update to version 19.1 or later.

 The following steps describe how the RPA Service works: